daveRendon/azd-multiagent/demoguide/demoguide.md

   - Azure Container Apps environment and container app hosting the FastAPI API.
   - Azure Container Registry for the API image.
   - Azure AI Foundry project with GPT-4o deployment and project connection.
+  - On Windows, the `scripts/ensure_resource_group.py` pre-provision hook automatically recreates the `azd-multiagent` resource group if it has been deleted, preventing "ResourceGroupNotFound" validation errors on repeat runs.
+Non-Windows operators can run the script manually before invoking `azd up`.
 - Point out the generated `.azure/<env>/.env` file containing outputs (project endpoint, agent IDs placeholder, container app URL).
 - Mention the `azure.yaml` metadata that identifies the service and infrastructure paths.